Braves vs. Phillies Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Nicholas Castellanos and others are available when the Atlanta Braves visit the Philadelphia Phillies at Citizens Bank Park on Tuesday (first pitch at 6:40 PM ET).
+Player prop bet options for Nicholas Castellanos, Ronald Acuna Jr. and others are available when the Philadelphia Phillies host the Atlanta Braves at Citizens Bank Park on Wednesday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!